qlibs/reflect/README.md

 - How `reflect` compares to https://wg21.link/P2996?

     > `reflect` library only provides basic reflection primitvies, mostly via hacks and workarounds to deal with lack of the reflection. https://wg21.link/P2996 is a language proprosal with a lot of more features and capabilities.
-    If accepted there is no reason to use `reflect` library from C++26+.
+It's like comparing a drop in the ocean to the entire sea!

 - How `reflect` works under the hood?

     > There are a many different ways to implement reflection. `reflect` uses C++20's structure bindings, concepts and source_location to do it.
 See `visit` implementation for more details.

 - How `reflect` can be compiler changes agnostic?